mroberts1/BOOTSTRA.386/manual/index.md

 \raggedright
 \tiny

-Marching Ants is a 2025 *fictional* work by Chris McKenzie.
+Marching Rectangles is a 2025 *fictional* work by Chris McKenzie.
 It is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to share and adapt, provided you give appropriate credit.
 See creativecommons.org/licenses/by/4.0, github.com/kristopolous